Diderot-Language/examples/README.md

 	cd $DDRO_ROOT

 Every branch is available via an "svn co" command below.
-The password is also "anonsvn".

 The **vis12** branch was created with a [VIS'12](http://ieeevis.org/year/2012/info/call-participation/welcome)